Frequently Asked Questions | Te Whatu Ora - Te Tai Tokerau

 Is there study leave associated with submitting a portfolio?

 Staff working on preparing their portfolio or maintaining their skill levels associated with PDRP may require additional time to undertake research or study associated with the PDRP depending on your Employee Agreement.
-This may be negotiated with your CNM or DoN.
-For DHB staff please refer to the DHB/NZNO MECA (or other agreement) which outlines additional leave requirements or discuss with your CNM.
-DHB staff may also check their intranet for study leave requirements.
+This may be negotiated with your Clinical Nurse Manager.
+For Health NZ staff please refer to the Health NZ/NZNO SECA (or other agreement) which outlines additional leave requirements or discuss with your Clinical Nurse Manager.

 How much reflection am I expected to do on my professional development?